foldright/cffu/README.md

 ### 2.5 efficient and flexible concurrent execution strategies (`AllFailFast` / `AnySuccess` / `AllSuccess` / `MostSuccess`)

-In addition to the commonly used `AllFailFast` and `AllSuccess` concurrency strategies mentioned above, the `cffu` library also supports `AllSuccess` and `MostSuccess` strategies.
+In addition to the most useful and common `AllFailFast` and `AnySuccess` concurrency strategies mentioned above, the `cffu` library also supports `AllSuccess` and `MostSuccess` strategies.

 A summary is as follows: